-- Paper 1 requires students to answer 3 questions from a choice of 6. - > Paper 2 requires students to respond to a range of questions including map work and other skills based questions. - The third paper is a fieldwork based coursework project that requires students to demonstrate their understanding of fieldwork techniques.
-This is completed via a 2,000 word formal report.
+- Paper 1, worth 45% of the final grade, requires students to answer three questions from a choice of six. - Paper 2, worth 27.5% of the final grade, requires students to respond to a range of questions including map work and other skills based questions. - Paper 4, worth 27.5% of the final grade, is the alternative to Paper 3 coursework.
+Paper 4 is an examination which assesses students understanding of how to conduct fieldwork and geographical investigations.